 So, I think we need to open up Winnipeg as a better city, instead of just trying to act like, "Oh, there's not that much racism here.
 You know, the magazine was wrong, you know," and, you know, Maclean's Magazine.

 Better the time spent to do even small little projects to help, you know, to help build unity between people, especially in these public institutions.

 1 So, I think I've been, I think I hope I 2 haven't missed anything that was important in how we talked.
 3 Of course, we need the programs upped, you know, like 4 treatment programs and, you know, all that and, of course, 5 decrease other ones, like child welfare, because they're 6 putting the girls on the street after they have been 7 apprehended and that.
 8 So, there's a cycle there and some of it has 9 been identified.
 There's a way to change those 10 institutions.
 So, as I said, I don't know, ask I hope 11 that I didn't miss anything too important or that others can 12 add to whatever I am now recommending.
 So, Forest, would 13 you like to add a recommendation?
+13 14 you like to add a recommendation?
+MR. FOREST FUNMAKER: I only get one?
 14 MR. FOREST FUNMAKER: I only get one?
-15 MS. MARIE BAKER: Or two.
-16 MR. FOREST FUNMAKER: Yes.
-When I come to 17 Winnipeg, I guess I'd like to see something more iconic or 18 symbolic throughout the city, celebrating Indian woman, 19 maybe outside of the city coming in from the south, maybe a 20 huge statue like they have in North Dakota or I think it's 21 South Dakota, where it's just monumental.
-22 I think walking downtown on the sidewalks and 23 remember being in Vancouver, they have all of these bronze 24 structures of cows.
-Why can't we have bronze statues of 25 Indian women all around the City of Winnipeg?
+14 15 MR. FOREST FUNMAKER: I only get one?
+MS. MARIE BAKER: Or two.
+14 15 16 MR. FOREST FUNMAKER: I only get one?
+MS. MARIE BAKER: Or two.
+MR. FOREST FUNMAKER: Yes.
+When I come to 14 15 16 17 MR. FOREST FUNMAKER: I only get one?
+MS. MARIE BAKER: Or two.
+MR. FOREST FUNMAKER: Yes.
+When I come to Winnipeg, I guess I'd like to see something more iconic or 14 15 16 17 18 MR. FOREST FUNMAKER: I only get one?
+MS. MARIE BAKER: Or two.
+MR. FOREST FUNMAKER: Yes.
+When I come to Winnipeg, I guess I'd like to see something more iconic or symbolic throughout the city, celebrating Indian woman, 14 15 16 17 18 MR. FOREST FUNMAKER: I only get one?
+MS. MARIE BAKER: Or two.
+MR. FOREST FUNMAKER: Yes.
+When I come to Winnipeg, I guess I'd like to see something more iconic or symbolic throughout the city, celebrating Indian woman, maybe outside of the city coming in from the south, maybe a 14 15 16 17 18 19 MR. FOREST FUNMAKER: I only get one?
+MS. MARIE BAKER: Or two.
+MR. FOREST FUNMAKER: Yes.
+When I come to Winnipeg, I guess I'd like to see something more iconic or symbolic throughout the city, celebrating Indian woman, maybe outside of the city coming in from the south, maybe a huge statue like they have in North Dakota or I think it's 14 15 16 17 18 19 20 21 MR. FOREST FUNMAKER: I only get one?
+MS. MARIE BAKER: Or two.
+MR. FOREST FUNMAKER: Yes.
+When I come to Winnipeg, I guess I'd like to see something more iconic or symbolic throughout the city, celebrating Indian woman, maybe outside of the city coming in from the south, maybe a huge statue like they have in North Dakota or I think it's South Dakota, where it's just monumental.

+Indian women all around the City of Winnipeg?